tremorscript/AspNetCoreAngular/README.md

      - From debug menu select `Web` profile to run api application
      - From debug menu select `STS` profile to run Identity Server application
+     - From debug menu select `Firefox\Web\STS` profile to run the angular application, the api application and the Identity Server application.

    - Using [Visual Studio IDE](https://www.visualstudio.com/):
      - Run `Web` and `STS` projects either individually or by setting multiple projects in solutions properties and hit F5